Ginxss/tfds/README.md

 ### insert(key, value)
 *Runtime:* **O(log(n))**

-*Exceptions:* Throws a tf::exception if the key already exists.
+*Exceptions:* Duplicate keys not allowed (default behaviour): throws a tf::exception if the key already exists.

-Adds the value 3 with the key 1 to the priority queue:
+Adds the value "hello" with the key 1 to the priority queue:
 ```
-queue.insert(1, 3);
+queue.insert(1, "hello");
 ```

 ---